 If you'd prefer an offline word processor, read on – the perfect one is only a click away.

 A word processor with cloud storage and support for all text files

-If you’ve used a modern version of Microsoft Word, there’ll be no learning curve at all when you switch to Writer – the word processing component of WPS Office Free.
+If you’ve used a modern version of Microsoft Word, there’ll be no learning curve when you switch to Writer – the word processing component of WPS Office Free.

 This free word processor looks and behaves almost exactly like its premium counterpart, and even has its own equivalent of OneDrive, offering 1GB free cloud storage.